AlenUbuntu/MyLib/README.md

 1. go to MyLib/Option/

    keyword.csv    --   this is automatically extracted keywords file while importing the data.
-                       It is used for fuzzy-search embedded in the application.
+                       It is used for automatic search suggestion embedded in the application.
 Strongly suggested to import to support full functionality.

   keywordImport.py --  this is a python script which create a table in the Library database and import